sohaib1khan/Automation/Jenkins/Aicat_build/README.md

 ## Introduction

-This project is a part of AICat, a web application that does [Your application's purpose here].
 This repository contains the source code and the Jenkins pipeline configuration to automate the build and deployment process.

 ## Requirements